-AST 301--Scalo Review for Exam 5
+AST 301-Scalo: Review for Exam 5

 What is covered: All of stellar evolution, described in Chapters 19, 20, 21, and 22.
 Four thick chapters make for a very large amount of material, but in one way it may be easier to understand because it is unified by one theme-the story of a star's birth ("star formation"), life (main sequence evolution), old age (red giant...asymptotic branch) and eventual death (white dwarf, supernova, perhaps gamma-ray burst, neutron star, black hole).
 Nearly all the material was covered in class, except for the material on black holes (22.5, 7, 8).
 It is up to you to read that material in the textbook (it also appears in the slides and notes).
 There will be relatively fewer questions on this topic, but it WILL be covered on the exam.
+Chapters 21 and 22 contain a lot of material, but are interesting: stellar explosions, neutron stars and pulsars, gamma ray bursts, black holes.
+I will not postpone 22 to the next exam because the end of chapter 22 marks a big transition--after this exam we only talk about galaxies and the universe.
+So we have to finish Ch.22.

-What is NOT covered: The sections you can skip (for the exam) describe the phenomena that can occur when stars evolve in binary systems (20.6, 21.1, and binary neutron stars, 22.3).
+What is NOT covered: The sections you can skip (for the exam) are (a) Sec.
+19.5 on shock waves and star formation, except to recognize that a shock wave compresses gas, and that could form stars; (b) We're skipping sections that describe the phenomena that can occur when stars evolve in binary systems (20.6, 21.1, and binary neutron stars, 22.3).
 Another section that will not be on the exam is 22.6, Einstein's Theory of Relativity.
 Of course you are urged to read or look through these sections for your own interest.

-I strongly recommend that you try the questions at the end of each chapter; I sent you a list of the questions that are most relevant by email.
-I'll include them again below for completeness.
-I have also included selected questions from the interactive ebook selection (MC1, MC2 at the ebook web site).
+I strongly recommend that you try the questions at the end of each chapter; lists of the questions that are most relevant are included below for each chapter.
+I have also included selected questions from the interactive online selection (MC1, MC2 at the "Mastering Astronomy" web site, select "Study Area").
 I do not recommend that you spend most of your study time trying to find the answers to these questions: they should be attempted after you have studied, as a self-test, although a quick look at them might be good to give you an idea of how much you understand.
-Fifteen minutes spent talking to someone in a study group about why you or they think a certain answer is correct could be a total waste of time.
-Instead, spend that fifteen minutes just trying to state what that particular question is about, and saying what you know about that topic (to yourself)-the degree of hesitation you experience in doing this will give you a good idea of why you don't know the answer.
 If you are having trouble, you should go back and study the chapter again, but this time try to summarize what each paragraph or subsection was trying to get across to you in your own words.

 A good way to review this material is to try to "tell the story" of the evolution of stars of different masses, starting with the main sequence phase, making sure you can explain all the stages of evolution and the differences between the evolution of low-mass and high-mass stars.
 Each time you use some new terminology, e.g. "degenerate core," try to explain what you mean, as if you were explaining this to someone with no background.
 Try some really simple-sounding questions whose answers are not simple at all.
 For example, "What is the difference between a brown dwarf and a white dwarf?"
-As you explain how their similar-sounding names have little to do with anything they have in common, ask yourself if you understand the one basic property that they do have in common, and which controls their futures; and why are they called "white" and "brown"?
+As you explain how their similar-sounding names have little to do with anything they have in common, ask yourself if you understand the one basic property that they do have in common, and which controls their futures; and why are they called "white" and "brown."